 Adventure is quite literally in the name of this fun-filled farm in Pennsylvania.
 Spend an hour in Cherry Crest’s dynamic and interactive 5-acre corn maze.
 With more than 2.5 miles of paths, scenic bridges, and clues, the maze offers plenty to keep you busy!
 Other attractions on the farm include wagon rides, singing chicken shows, and the Strasburg Rail Road.
 (DTN Tip: Join Cherry Crest Adventure Farm’s VIP Loyalty Club and receive a coupon for “Buy One Get One Free Roasted Sweet Corn” and access to other special offers.)

 Long and Scott Farms (Mount Dora, Florida)

 Owners Frank Scott, Jr. and Billy Long have been in the business for more than three decades and the entire operation has been family run for generations.
 From October 3, 2015 through December 13, 2015, guests are invited to explore the farm’s 7-acre corn maze.
 While you’re there, be sure to visit their local grown produce stand, Country Market and Cafe, and more than a dozen additional attractions on the property.
-(DTN Tip: As a salute to the nation’s veterans, all veterans and military personnel with ID will receive free maze admission on the 14th and 15th of November.)
+(DTN Tip: The farm often honors members of the armed forces and first responders.
+Follow their Facebook page to find out when you can get in at a discount.)

 What is your favorite corn maze?
 We invite you to share your experiences in the comment section below!